-Our Group (hereinafter collectively termed "the Group") considers corporate governance to be a key management mechanism for transparent, fair, prompt and resolute decision-making, and all Group companies are thus actively committed to improving corporate governance.
-As part of the Group's corporate governance, we are enhancing internal control by proactively undertaking activities to advance compliance and risk management.
-Furthermore, we are expanding/strengthening the management oversight functions of the Board of Directors and the audit functions of our Audit and Supervisory Committee.
+The Group considers corporate governance to be a key management mechanism for transparent, fair, prompt and resolute decision-making, and all Group companies are thus actively committed to improving corporate governance.
+As part of our Group's corporate governance, we are enhancing internal control by proactively undertaking activities to advance compliance and risk management and we are expanding/strengthening the management oversight functions of our board of directors and the audit functions of our Audit and Supervisory Committee Members.
 These steps will enable us to construct a transparent corporate governance system worthy of the trust of shareholders and other stakeholders and fulfill our corporate social responsibilities, and will help us improve our corporate value through sustained growth.

 General Description of Governance Structure